FMSoftCN/hybridos/README.md

 ### IoT-dedicated cloud computing services

-HybridOS integrates some cloud computing services which are dedicated to IoT, such as MQTT, identity authentication mechanism, and firmware upgrade.
+HybridOS integrates some cloud computing services which are dedicated to IoT, such as distributed MQTT servers, identity authentication mechanism, and some basic services, such as firmware upgrade.

 HybridOS also introduces the serverless technologies for the IoT cloud computing.
 In this way, the developer can easily integrate the existed cloud services by